Mo7j/SWE363-project/README.md

 6. **Start using the platform**
    - Visit: [http://localhost:3000](http://localhost:3000)
    - Register as a student and start browsing available roommate requests.
+   - Sign in as an admin or student

 ## 👥 Team Members & Roles